-- a.
-Create or extend neighbourhoods which respond to their context and have a distinct identity and sense of place, by ensuring that subdivision, where relevant: - incorporates and responds to existing site features (including trees, natural drainage systems, buildings), cultural elements and values and amenity values (including by taking advantage of views and outlooks); - ii. incorporates public spaces that provide opportunities for formal and informal social interaction; - iii. has a pattern of development that responds to the existing urban context; - iv. is designed with a focus on the use of open space, commercial centres, community facilities, and the use of views, density, roads, land form, stormwater facilities and, in the Residential New Neighbourhood Zone, development requirements in an outline development plan, as key structuring elements; and - v. incorporates and responds to Rangatiratanga the expression of te reo kawa, tikanga, history, identity and the cultural symbols of Ngāi Tahu.
+a.
+Create or extend neighbourhoods which respond to their context and have a distinct identity and sense of place, by ensuring that subdivision, where relevant:

+- i. incorporates and responds to existing site features (including trees, natural drainage systems, buildings), cultural elements and values and amenity values (including by taking advantage of views and outlooks); - ii. incorporates public spaces that provide opportunities for formal and informal social interaction; - iii. has a pattern of development that responds to the existing urban context; - iv. is designed with a focus on the use of open space, commercial centres, community facilities, and the use of views; - v. outside the central city, in addition to iv., is designed with a focus on density, roads, land form, stormwater facilities and, in the Residential New Neighbourhood Zone, development requirements in an outline development plan, as key structuring elements; and - vi. incorporates and responds to Rangatiratanga the expression of te reo kawa, tikanga, history, identity and the cultural symbols of Ngāi Tahu.